 Your baby may have brown spit ups or stools after the procedure if he or she swallows blood after the procedure.

 A possible complication after the procedure is that due to the rapid healing capability of the mouth, the healing site may want to reattach.
-Therefore, it is recommend that you follow the guidelines listed on stretching exercises for your baby.
+Therefore, it is recommended that you follow the oral myology stretching exercises that our Certified Oral Myology Specialist customizes for your baby.

-Perform these stretches on day 1 at dinner then four times a day for 3 weeks.
-Then three times a day for a week, two times a day for a week, then one time a day for a week.
-Dr. Abramczyk recommends following up with your lactation consultant within a week and as well as a Cranial Sacral Therapist.
-A white patch around the treated area is normal and this is the clotting material in the mouth.
-Keep the area stretched and mobile until all the white is replaced by pink tissue.
+Perform these stretches on day 1 at dinner then six times a day for 3 weeks.
+Then five times a day for a week, four times a day for a week, then three times a day for a week.
+Continuing to decrease each week until one time daily.
+We do recommend continuing with stretching one time daily for one year based upon research that has shown oral wound healing up to one year.
+Dr. Abramczyk recommends following up with your lactation consultant within two days and as well as a Cranial Sacral Therapist.
+Stretches are of the upmost importance and a frenectomy procedure should not be performed if parents are not committed to getting the appropriate amount of stretches in daily.
+A white or yellow patch around the treated area is normal and this is the clotting material in the mouth.
+Keep the area stretched and mobile while the white is replaced by pink tissue and continue for one year.
+A new frenum will form; however, this does NOT indicate reattachment unless there is an impedance of function.

 The alternative to laser treatment includes scalpel surgery using local anesthesia and/or sedation.
 The other alternative is to do no treatment.
 No treatment could result in some or all of the conditions listed under “Symptoms” above.
-Advantages (benefits) of laser vs. scalpel or scissors include lower probability of re-healing, less bleeding, no sutures (stitches) or having to remove sutures.
+Advantages (benefits) of laser vs. scalpel or scissors include lower probability of re-attachment, better visibility due to less bleeding, no sutures (stitches) or having to remove sutures.
 Disadvantages (risks) are included in the “Risks of Procedure” below.

 While the majority of patients have an uneventful surgery/procedure and recovery, a few cases may be associated with complications.
 There are some risks/complications, which can include: